DanilZherebtsov/friendlyfred/README.rst

 Note
 ===========================
 ``friendlyfred`` contains the full structure of all FRED categories and subcategories which it can display with ``print_tree(depth = 2)`` method without an API key.
-In order to dive deeper and display the available series for a category (E.g. ``print_tree(category = 'Saving Accounts')``), you need to provide an API key.
+In order to dive deeper and display the available series for a category (E.g. ``print_tree(category = 'Saving Accounts')``), or to get observations for any series you need to provide an API key.

 Methods
 ===========================
 * ``print_tree(depth, category)``

-  Print the FRED categories and subcategories.
+  Print FRED categories and subcategories.
 If depth is 0, it will display only the major categories.
 If depth is 2, it will display all the subcategories.
 If category is provided, it will display the available series for that category.

     Parameters